fedi-to/fedi-to.github.io/protocol-handler.md

 ## Security Considerations

-None known.
 The `protocol-handler` endpoint is a simple navigable web resource with a query parameter, comparable to any other.
+However, care should be taken not to implement it as an open redirect - if the protocol handler at example.org is passed an URL with an example.net authority, it SHOULD NOT redirect to example.net, but instead to an app in example.org that fetches the target URL and provides the relevant content, with the appropriate security measures as required by the app.